 Driver’s Licenses in Vietnam

-Driving Without a License in Vietnam
+Driving Without a License

 Still, you should be aware of the dangers of driving without a license.
-Motorbike accidents are, unfortunately, relatively common in Vietnam – especially in crowded, bustling cities like Ho Chi Minh (Saigon) and Hanoi.
+Motorbike accidents are, unfortunately, relatively common in Vietnam, especially in crowded, bustling cities like Ho Chi Minh City and Hanoi.

-Double check the terms of your insurance as you might not be covered if you have an accident while driving “illegally”.
+Double-check the terms of your insurance as you might not be covered if you have an accident while driving illegally.

 A relatively small sum will get you back on your way in a few minutes with no additional hassle.

-If pulled over, immediately take the keys out of the ignition and put them in your pocket.
-Some police try to take them so that they have the upper hand in negotiations.
+If you get pulled over, immediately take the keys out of the ignition and put them in your pocket.
+Some police try to take them so that they have the upper hand in the negotiations.
 Be polite, but firm.

 Riding a Motorbike Safely in Vietnam

 Riding a motorbike is always a risky affair regardless of what country you’re in.
 But in Vietnam, the rules of the road are confusing at best.
 You’ll also be combating poorly maintained roads and unpredictable weather.